Nominations

 • How has the nominee mentored others or impacted on the business during their time in the leading position?
 (20 points)

-Recognising a company working to disrupt the Australian manufacturing industry.
-The innovation must be new to market or have significant changes to an existing version within the two (2) years prior to the nominations closing date.
+This award celebrates outstanding achievement in precision engineering, automation, or digital manufacturing technologies.
+This category is for technology providers who sell their products to Australian manufacturing businesses.
+The technology must be new to market or have significant changes to an existing version within the two (2) years prior to the nominations closing date.

 Nomination Criteria